Hyperparathyroid UK (HPT UK)

 https://www.nice.org.uk/guidance/ng132/chapter/Recommendations#referral-for-surgery

-Many of our members find supplements magnesium, vitamin D, and boron can offer some symptom relief before surgery and benefit bone remineralisation helping with hungry bone syndrome post op.
-K2 will also aid bone remineralisation.
+Many of our members find that supplementing magnesium, vitamin D, and boron before surgery can offer some symptom relief, and help bone remineralisation and to prevent hungry bone syndrome post op.
+K2 (MK 7) will also help bone remineralisation ad help prevent/improve atherosclerosis.

 If you suspect PHPT, what do you need from your doctor?
 The following blood tests from the same blood draw: